-Provision for restructuring costs include fees payable to contractors in relation to various initiatives to restructure the Group $\notin 17m$ (31 December 2011: $\notin nil$) and staff redundancy costs $\notin 6m$ (31 December 2011: $\notin 14m$) incurred under a voluntary severance scheme.
+Provision for restructuring costs include fees payable to contractors in relation to various initiatives to restructure the Group and Company of €17m (31 December 2011: €nil) and staff redundancy costs €6m (31 December 2011: €14m) incurred under a voluntary severance scheme.
 These provisions are expected to be utilised by the first half of 2013.
 Details of amounts charged to the income statement are outlined in note 11.

-Also included in the provision for restructuring costs is an onerous leases provision of €7m.
+Also included in the provision for restructuring costs is an onerous lease provision of €7m.
 As a result of the restructuring of its operations, the Group closed a number of branches during 2012 in which the Group remains a lessee in a number of non-cancellable leases over properties that it no longer occupies.
 The present value of future lease payments on these properties has been provided for in 2012.